oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * **Extensible:**  While OpenC2 defines a core set of Actions and Targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Purpose and Scope
-A ‘Stateless Packet Filter’ (SLPF) is a policy enforcement mechanism that restricts or permits traffic based on static values such as source address, destination address, and/or port numbers.
+A 'Stateless Packet Filter' (SLPF) is a policy enforcement mechanism that restricts or permits traffic based on static values such as source address, destination address, and/or port numbers.
 A Stateless Packet Filter does not consider traffic patterns, connection state, data flows, applications, or payload information.
 The scope of this profile is limited to Stateless Packet Filtering herein referred to as SLPF.

 This Actuator profile specifies the set of Actions, Targets, Specifiers, and Command Arguments that integrates SLPF functionality with the Open Command and Control (OpenC2) Command set.
 Through this Command set, cyber security orchestrators may gain visibility into and provide control over the SLPF functionality in a manner that is independent of the instance of the SLPF function.